smXplorer/jupyter_notebook_beginner_guide/docs/execute.rst

    ipython notebook

+[X comment: when installing Anaconda 3.2, the appropriate shortcut - there is no icon in the Start menu - reads "IPython (Py 3.4) Notebook and is found under All Programs >> Anaconda (64-bit)]

 This will launch a new browser window (or a new tab) showing the :ref:`dashboard`, a sort of control panel that allows (among other things) to select which notebook to open.

+[X Comment: That doesn't correspond to what I see]

 When started, the :ref:`notebook_app` can access only files within its start-up folder (including any sub-folder).
 If you store the notebook documents in a subfolder